 PhD (Strategic Management), National University of Singapore Business School

 Dr Weiting Zheng is a tenured faculty member at the School of Management and Governance, at UNSW Business School.
 In her research, she investigates corporate non-market strategy, trying to understand organizations' actions in managing their political and societal contexts.
-Her current research projects focus on topics related to corporate political strategy in emerging markets, the role of the state in influencing firm behavior, and managing diverse stakeholder relationships.
+Her current research projects focus on topics related to corporate political strategy, the role of the state in influencing firm behavior, and managing diverse stakeholder relationships.

 Weiting's teaching interests encompass strategic management and international business.
+She received a commendation for Teaching Excellence in 2020.
 Before joining UNSW, she taught at Victoria University of Wellington and the Hong Kong Polytechnic University, where she won Teaching Excellence Award in 2010.

 Associate Editor: Australian Journal of Management (2019 – present)

 Managerial and Popular Media Citation

 My Research Supervision

 Qiao Wei (July 2018 – 2021): placed as an Assistant Professor at Nankai University